-- Proposal 1 (Election of Trustees): As provided in our bylaws, in a situation where, as of the record date, the number of trustee nominees exceed the number of trustees to be elected, trustees are elected by a plurality of the votes cast at the annual meeting instead of by a majority of all the votes cast at a meeting of shareholders.
-As of the record date for this year's annual meeting, the number of trustee nominees exceeded the number of trustees to be elected in light of a shareholder having previously submitted to the Company a nomination notice for additional candidates; this nomination notice was subsequently withdrawn by the shareholder on April 18, 2018, after the record date.
-Accordingly, a plurality of votes cast standard applies to trustee elections this year and nominees receiving votes will be elected.
+- Proposal 1 (Election of Trustees): If Land & Buildings proceeds with its nominations, the number of trustee nominees standing for election across the Board's and Land & Buildings' slates will exceed the number of trustees to be elected.
+As provided in our bylaws, in such a situation, trustees are elected by a plurality of the votes cast at the annual meeting, meaning that the nine nominees receiving the most votes will be elected.
 Only votes cast "FOR" a nominee will be counted.
 If you submit the WHITE proxy card and do not indicate otherwise, your shares will be voted "FOR ALL" of the nine nominees named in Proposal 1 in this Proxy Statement. - Proposal 2 (Ratification of PricewaterhouseCoopers LLP): The affirmative vote of a majority of the votes cast is required to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018, which is considered a routine matter. - Proposal 3 (Non-Binding Advisory Vote to Approve Named Executive Officer Compensation): The affirmative vote of a majority of the votes cast is required for approval of the advisory (non-binding) vote to approve the compensation of our named executive officers. - Proposal 4 (Say-When-On-Pay): The affirmative vote of a majority of the votes cast is required for approval of the frequency of future shareholder advisory "Say-On-Pay" votes to approve the compensation of our named executive officers (Proposal 4).
 Since shareholders have several voting choices for Proposal 4, it is possible that no single choice will receive a majority of the votes cast.
 For Proposal 4, the option receiving a plurality of the votes cast on the proposal will be deemed the preferred option of shareholders.